dnd 5e rogue handbook

 Int: Arcane Tricksters need Intelligence for their spells, but other Rogues only need it for Investigation.

-Wis: Helpful for Insight and Perception, but otherwise useless.
+Wis: Helpful for Insight, Perception, and saves.
 Inquisitives will want a bit more to power Unerring Eye, but Expertise will outweigh your ability modifier anyway so you don’t need much.

 Cha: Rogues make a great Face, and you can’t be a Face without Charisma.